-If you spend most of your day commuting to the office and sitting at your desk, a fast, easy way to start your new year off healthier is to do some of your desk work standing up.
+If you spend most of your day commuting to the office and sitting at your desk, a fast, easy way to boost your energy, mood, and well-being is to try a stand-up desk.
+Sound too good to be true?
+Why not at least try it and let us know how it worked for you.

 Sitting a little less each day can reap big health benefits